 Thomas graduated from Florida International University (FIU) with a Master’s degree in mental health counseling in 2018.
 He earned his Bachelor’s degree in psychology from FIU in 2015.
 During his time as a student, he founded Panthers for Recovery, a student organization dedicated to helping students in recovery.
 For his efforts with Panthers for Recovery, he received a Shining Star award from FIU Student Affairs and was recognized as a Worlds Ahead Graduate during his graduation.
-He most recently received the 2019 Advocate of the Year Award from the Association of Recovery in Higher Education.
+He received the 2019 Advocate of the Year Award from the Association of Recovery in Higher Education.

 Michelle Fernandez, RCP